 What happens when an arts district emerges in an industrial neighborhood with plenty of blank city walls?
 Those walls become a canvas for some of the most innovative street art around.
 And in true Denver fashion, a community of passionate and creative souls have organized a festival around the phenomenon.

-Started in 2010 by Robin Munro as a low-key gathering, CRUSH is quickly becoming one of the largest street art festivals in the world, accumulating popular acclaim and formal accolades, including the Mayor's Design Award in 2014 and local magazine Westword's “Best Annual Festival” award in 2016.
+Started in 2010 by Robin Munro as a low-key gathering, CRUSH Walls is quickly becoming one of the largest street art festivals in the world, accumulating popular acclaim and formal accolades, including the Mayor's Design Award in 2014 and local magazine Westword's “Best Annual Festival” award in 2016.

 For about a week each fall (this year's event takes place Sept.
 14-20, 2020), CRUSH (which stands for Creative Rituals Under Social Harmony) organizes artists, in partnership with local businesses, to splash color and concepts across the River North Art District (RiNo) neighborhood.
 Centered around 27th and Larimer, the event has become a platform for artists to gather, create, share ideas and techniques, all to the delight of some 20,000 spectators and visitors.

 And if you’re picturing thinly spray-painted, old-school graffiti, prepare to have your mind blown.
 CRUSH opens up city walls for truly innovative, talented and inspired urban beautification.
 You’ll see futuristic imaginings, moving political commentary and otherworldly scenes made in every street art technique conceivable.